Tricentis/ToscaExecutionClient/README.md

 ### Windows
 #### PowerShell Execution Policy
 The machine that runs the Tosca Execution Client needs to be allowed to execute the script.
 Depending on your specific infrastructure setup, you may already have this in place.
 If you don't, change the PowerShell Execution Policy on the machine.
-For more information, take a look at this Microsoft [article](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.2).
+For more information, take a look at this Microsoft [article] (https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.2).

 #### Add Tosca Server certificate to Trusted Root certificate store
 If you run Tosca Server with https, you need to add the certificate used by Tosca Server to the Trusted Root certificate store on the machine that runs the Tosca Execution Client.